opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 **Note:** to ensure the uniqueness of a plugin, OpenCOR uses the name of a plugin to determine the name of its function.
 In other words, the name of the function is expected to be ``<PluginName>PluginInfo()``.
-If it is not, OpenCOR will not be able to recognise the plugin.
+If it is not, OpenCOR will not recognise the plugin.

 In the case of the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin, the body of that function is: